darktable-org/dtorg/content/blog/2022-05-10-lets-talk-about-gamut-mapping/index.md

 ## What really happens in darktable

-First, we don't define the A-to-B/B-to-A look-up tables for our internal profiles, so the perceptual intent actually falls back to something close to relative colorimetric.
+First, we don't define the A-to-B/B-to-A look-up tables for our internal profiles, so the perceptual and relative colorimetric intents actually fall back to simple RGB clipping.
 This applies to all internal profiles (sRGB, Adobe RGB compatible, etc).
-The reason we don't do it is that those look-up tables are based on hand-tuning, involving taste, art, preferences and a bit of black magic -- we can't simply calibrate them objectively.
+The reason we don't define those LUTs is because they rely on hand-tuning, involving taste, art, preferences and a bit of black magic -- we can't simply calibrate them objectively.

 Then, for third-party profiles (like the ones your printer may provide), what happens is entirely up to the profile -- you'd better hope that whoever provided it did a good job.